zowe/zowe-explorer-vscode/README.md

 There is no required structure for the mainframe data sets under `orPattern`.

 To run the tests, open your copy of the repository in VSC,  [build the extension](#build-the-extension), and open the *Debug* panel on the left.
 Select `Integration Tests Mocha)` from the drop down next to the green play button and press the play button.
 The tests will then run and the output will go to your VSC debug console.

+### Profile Notes

+- As mentioned in the example test properties file, there must be at least one valid zosmf profile corresponding to the name in your properties file.
+- The tests need at least 2 profiles to work properly.
+The second profile doesn't have to have valid credentials, it must just exist on disk.